Map of Haut-Saint-Francois. Detailed map of the highway and local roads of Haut-Saint-Francois with cities and towns

 Map of Haut-Saint-Francois.
-Detailed map of the highway and local roads of Haut-Saint-Francois (Quebec, Canada)
+Detailed map of the highway and local roads of Haut-Saint-Francois with cities and towns.

 Modest white Protestant churches, majestic Roman Catholic houses of worship, century-old mansions and commercial establishments, covered bridges, and aged cemeteries all contribute to this region's rich history.
 Comfortably nestled in the Appalachian lowlands east of the Eastern Townships near the New Hampshire border, Haut-Saint-Francois was first inhabited by the Abenaki, or "People of the Rising Sun," later by colonists from Scotland, England, and Ireland and finally by French Canadians in the 1870s.
 All have brought their cultures and experiences with them, and together they have built a unique, diversified place that is a pleasant getaway for those looking to escape the hectic pace of urban life.